Comparing combinatorial models of moduli space and their compactifications

 \subsubsection{Metric fat graphs}

-We motivated the morphisms in the category of fat graphs thinking about lengths of edges.
+We motivated the morphisms in the category of fat graphs by thinking about lengths of edges.
 This is made more concrete in the space of metric fat graphs, which we describe now.
-This space is homeomorphic to the classifying space of the category of fat graphs, but we feel metric fat graphs are more intuitive and hence discuss them first.
-Several equivalent versions of this space and its dual concept (using weighted arc systems instead of fat graphs) have been studied by Harer, Penner, Igusa and Godin in \cite{Harer_cohomology_moduli, penner, igusahrt, godin_thesis} respectively.
+This space has a deformation retraction onto the classifying space of the category of fat graphs, but we feel metric fat graphs are more intuitive and hence discuss them first.
+Several equivalent versions of this space and its dual concept (using weighted arc systems instead of fat graphs) have been studied by Harer, Penner, Igusa and Godin \cite{Harer_cohomology_moduli, penner, igusahrt, godin_thesis}.

 The idea is simple: a metric fat graph is a fat graph with lengths assigned to its edges.
 We need a bit more care to make this interact well with the additional data and properties of admissible fat graphs.